Metro-North Railroad: Penn Central

 In 1968, following the Erie Lackawanna's example, the NYC and its rival the Pennsylvania Railroad formed Penn Central Transportation with the hope of revitalizing their fortunes.
 In 1969 the bankrupt NYNH&H was also combined into Penn Central by the Interstate Commerce Commission.
 However, this merger eventually failed, due to large financial costs, government regulations, corporate rivalries, and lack of a formal merger plan.
 In 1970 Penn Central declared bankruptcy, at the time the largest corporate bankruptcy ever declared.
 The same year, the MTA also entered into a long-term lease of Penn Central's Hudson, Harlem, and New Haven Lines.
 Penn Central continued to operate the now-subsidized lines under contract to the MTA.
 In April 1970, Rockefeller proposed that the state take over the Hudson and Harlem Lines, and the next month, he signed a bond issue that provided $44.4 million in funding to these lines.

-The MTA and ConnDOT took over ownership of the New Haven Line in January 1971.
-In May 1972, the MTA also gained ownership of the Hudson and Harlem Lines.
-Penn Central continued to operate all three routes under contract.
+The MTA and ConnDOT acquired the New Haven Line from Penn Central in January 1971.
+In May 1972, Penn Central also sold the Hudson and Harlem Lines to the MTA.
+Penn Central continued to operate all three routes under contract to the MTA and ConnDOT.
 As part of its plan to modernize the commuter lines, the MTA ordered high-speed "Cosmopolitan" railcars for the New Haven Line as well as for the Hudson and Harlem Lines.
 After a series of delays and derailments in mid-1972, which involved Penn Central trains near Grand Central Terminal, Chairman Ronan expressed his disapproval of the way Penn Central was running its railroads.
 He said that the proportion of trains running on schedule had declined after Penn Central had inherited the Hudson, Harlem, and New Haven Lines in 1968.